 History of Tibet

-Tibetan Buddhism is referred as the 5th school of Tibetan Buddhism.
-It is an amalgam of Buddhist religious doctrine and institutions with characteristic of Bonpo, Hinduism and Buddhism.
-It is practiced all around the central Asia, some parts of Indian subcontinent including Northern India and Nepal and also in some parts of Russia and Mongolia.
-Tibetan Buddhism is very diversed and has many different schools of thought including the Nyingmapa, Kagyugpa, Gelupa, and Shakya.
+Tibetan Buddhism is referred to as the 5th school of Tibetan Buddhism.
+It is an amalgam of Buddhist religious doctrine and institutions with the characteristic of Bonpo, Hinduism, and Buddhism.
+It is practiced all around central Asia, some parts of Indian subcontinent including Northern India and Nepal and also in some parts of Russia and Mongolia.
+Tibetan Buddhism is very diverse and has many different schools of thought including the Nyingmapa, Kagyugpa, Gelupa, and Shakya.

-Even though Tibet occupies almost 1/5 part of china it has a low population of around 2.62 million because of the dispersed population distribution.
+Even though Tibet occupies almost 1/5 part of China it has a low population of around 2.62 million because of the dispersed population distribution.
 Majority of the population lives in remote areas and less in towns and cities.
-Over 85% people are of Tibetan race or clan and few are Han with a minority of other Chinese inhabitants.
-Majority of the population lives in the river valleys of Brahmaputra and three other rivers Lantsang, Lujang and Yangtze most of them in eastern Tibet.
-The southern and northern part of Tibet have less population desnity as the weather is not very friendly for big population and is harsh in winter.
-Tibet is one of the most thinly populated area in Asia with less than 2.5 people per square kilometer.
+Over 85% of people are of Tibetan race or clan and few are Han with a minority of other Chinese inhabitants.
+Majority of the population lives in the river valleys of the Brahmaputra and three other rivers Lantsang, Lujang, and the Yangtze most of them in eastern Tibet.
+The southern and northern part of Tibet has less population density as the weather is not very friendly for a big population and is harsh in winter.
+Tibet is one of the most thinly populated areas in Asia with less than 2.5 people per square kilometer.

 Traditional Tibetan medicine